CharlieXie/libfacedetection-python-bindings/readme.md

 This a python binding for lib facedetection([https://github.com/ShiqiYu/libfacedetection](https://github.com/ShiqiYu/libfacedetection))

-It is only for raspberry pi which can reach about 38 fps  even faster.
+It is only tested on  raspberry pi 3B which can reach about 38 fps  even faster.
 Here is the [output](https://github.com/CharlieXie/libfacedetection-python-bindings/tree/master/results)

 ## How to use